jlengstorf/lengstorf.com/posts/82-find-the-why/find-the-why.md

 Someone interrupted me and said, “It doesn’t matter _why_ it went wrong; we need to focus on how we’re going to fix it.”

-In certain circumstances, I can see the point: if your pants catch fire, you should focus on putting out the fire, not asking whether the blaze happened because you are, in fact, a liar liar.
+In certain circumstances, I can see the point: if your pants are on fire, you should focus on putting them out, not asking whether they started burning because you are, in fact, a liar liar.

-The problem with only solving the problem, though, is that **problems are often just a symptom of something deeper.**
+The problem with only solving the problem, though, is that **problems are often just a symptom of something deeper.** If I put out the fire, but don’t ask why it started afterward, what’s to stop me from hanging my pants over a scented candle to “freshen them up” again?

 **If we don’t understand _why_ the problem occurred, we have no way of knowing if our fix has actually solved the problem**, or just temporarily covered it up.

-## How Will Finding the Why Help?
+## How Will Finding the Why Make Life Easier?

 By taking the time to examine the underlying causes of problems, we gain subtle but **extremely powerful advantages.**